Skip to content

 AreaReady when

-Daemon lifecycleagh daemon start, agh daemon status, and agh daemon stop work under the service manager.
+Daemon lifecycleagh daemon start, agh status, and agh daemon stop work under the service manager.

 SocketThe CLI can reach the configured UDS socket as the intended operator user.